 We’ve been front page news.

 We’ve been on TV, too.
+Click on the image to watch the news story.

 We are not just protesting, though.
 We are also engaging with members of the public at markets and public transport hubs, talking with them about the need to rebuild our health system.
 These photos were taken at Wellington Railway Station.